inUtil-info/node-red-contrib-whin/README.md

 Note that the Phone and Token values are linked, this means that the node wont work if the phone number used to get the token is not matching the one you used to get the token.
 This is to prevent spam.

-Your token is valid for 30 days.
-We set the Time-To-Live of 30 days everytime you send a whatsapp message using the node.
+The token is valid for 30 days.
+Everytime you send a whatsapp message using whin-send node, Time-To-Live is reset to 30 days.
 Keep using the service from time to time, and it won't expire.
-If for whatever reason you do not use the service for 30 days, your token will be removed.
-You can get a new token repeating the process described above.
+If for whatever reason you do not use the service for 30 days, your token will be removed from the cache.
+Dont panic, you can get a new token repeating the signup process.

 ### Set-up and usage flow: